DespairC/SimpleDB/course-info-2021/lab3.md

    Suppose the width (range of values) of the bucket is *w*, the height (number of tuples) is *h*, and the number of tuples in the table is *ntups*.
-Then, assuming values are uniformly distributed throughout the bucket, the selectivity of the expression is roughly *(h / w) / ntups*, since *(h/w)* represents the expected number of tuples in the bin with value
+Then, assuming values are uniformly(一致的) distributed throughout the bucket, the selectivity of the expression is roughly *(h / w) / ntups*, since *(h/w)* represents the expected number of tuples in the bin with value